sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Include a new attribute in the Date controls to allow to restrict dates to a set of valid dates.
 * Modify the User Permissions add-in to integrate the summary attribute with the Multilanguage for Calculated Fields Form plugin (Developer version and Platinum plugin).
 * Modify the server-side equations plugin (developer version and Platinum plugin).

-= 5.1.64 =

-* Modifies the predefined forms.
-* Modifies the fields list and improves the fields' access from the list.
-* Allows associate developer notes to the HTML Content fields.
-* Modifies the data source fields to allow accessing the DropDown, Radio Button, and Checkbox choices' texts as conditions (Developer and Platinum plugin version).
-* Modifies the DataTable DS control to allow selecting rows (Developer and Platinum plugin version).